 Play Store price for 8GB unit

-say that we were rather baffled by Google’s decision to offer an 8GB version of its upcoming Nexus handset, but if the latest round of rumours proves accurate, it could make sense.
+We must say that we were rather baffled by Google’s decision to offer an 8GB version of its upcoming Nexus handset, but if the latest round of rumours proves accurate, it could make sense.

 Apparently Google plans to offer the LG Nexus for just $399 directly via the Play Store.
 That sounds like very tempting price point considering the spec, so Google was obviously forced to pinch pennies and save a few bucks by shaving off some storage.
 Bear in mind that Google started selling the Galaxy Nexus for $399 on the Play Store six months ago.